 - The RSD component indicates a network ID to be used to select a Hosting NW via a direct access for the application traffic.

-- The RSD component indicates to use offload via a Hosting network, where a list of Hosting network identifiers is configured an a separate list according to step 6a and 6b.
+- The RSD component indicates to use offload via a Hosting network, where a list of Hosting network identifiers is configured in a separate list according to step 5a and 5b.

 Further, the H-PCF can ser RSD validation criteria corresponding to the time period and location received for the application App1 in step 2.